arnauudG/unified-data-governance/docs/internal/DOCUMENTATION_AUDIT.md

 ## 2. Documentation Strengths

-1. **Single entrypoint**: README is the main place for overview, runbook, and links; “How to Run & Verify” and “Command Reference” are clear.
+1. **Single entrypoint**: README is the main place for overview, runbook, and links; "How to Run & Verify" and "Command Reference" are clear.
 2. **Architecture in README**: Clean architecture, design patterns (Repository, Service, Factory, Singleton), and data flow are explained with ASCII and one Mermaid diagram.
 3. **Component READMEs**: Each major area (Airflow, dbt, Soda, Collibra, scripts) has its own README with structure, config, and troubleshooting.
 4. **Operational clarity**: Env vars, justfile targets, DAG names, and guardrail behavior (lenient/strict) are documented.